Fear slows progress toward our goals, but there are things we can do about it! ⇔

 And Christians believe they don’t even need to fear what happens after death, because a wealth of evidence points to the historical fact that a remarkable man died and then rose again.
 Jesus’ resurrection makes Christianity different from all other religions; no one else claimed to have conquered death.
 And if He did rise again, then we can believe His promise to transfer that victory to us, so that His followers can also live forever with Him.
 As the Bible says, “O death, where is your sting?”
 (I Cor 15:55-56)

-Did Jesus rise from the dead?
 If not, I have one simple question: where’s the body?
 Rome had conquered the western world; do you think they were not powerful enough to find a single dead body?
 Jesus’ Jewish disciples (students) were hiding in fear, and their religion forbid them from even touching a dead body, so they didn’t take his body and hide it somewhere.
 In fact, Jesus’ enemies were guarding the tomb, so they didn’t take it and they made sure no one else could either!
 But within a few months, those once-fearful students were boldly teaching people that Jesus had come back to life, even when they were whipped and beaten for saying these things.
 At one point, 500 people saw Jesus alive again at the same time.
 Could that many people be imagining this?
 Something terribly unusual must have happened to convince all these people that these eye-witness accounts were true.
 And within about 40 years, Jesus’ closest disciples (plus hundreds more) had all been killed for teaching about His resurrection.
 Would that many people willingly die for a lie?
 I can’t imagine such a thing.
 Rome could have stopped the whole Christian “revolution” by simply producing Jesus’ crucified body.
-They couldn’t because Jesus had risen!
+They couldn’t, because Jesus had risen!
 Yes, history leaves no other realistic conclusion.
 Jesus rose from death, somehow paying the wages of sin for all who put their faith in Him, so those who trust in Him need not even fear death.
+[If you want to think more deeply about this, watch the 2016 movie “Risen” with Joseph Fiennes.]

 How to overcome fear

 In conclusion, the key to overcoming fear is most often in your own active choices.
-Choose to work hard.
-Choose to do the right thing.
+Choose balanced sources of accurate information.
+Choose to help others instead of worrying about yourself.
+Choose to work hard and to do the right thing.
 Choose to aim for a worthy goal, holding to an internal hope instead of listening to the fears that come from outside.
 Choose to think about good things (as we saw in that Bible verse).
 And if you need help, don’t be afraid to ask.
 Yes, you can ask your friends, teachers and colleagues, but (in my opinion) you are really missing a wonderful resource if you never ask God to help.
 If you need a place to start, I’ve shared this famous prayer before:

 The Serenity Prayer (by Reinhold Niebuhr; 1892-1971)